NET-BYU/magic_mirror_demo/gesture_detection/README.md

 ProxSensor GND Pin --- RasPi GND (Can use Pin # 06)

-For a graphical explanation of how everything connects, see "The breadboard jumper method" or "The custom Raspberry Pi Hat"
+For a graphical explanation of how everything connects, see "Method 1: Breadboard and jumpers" or "Method 2: The custom Raspberry Pi Hat"

-### The breadboard jumper method
+### Method 1: Breadboard and jumpers
 We use the same configuration as shown on the following raspberry pi project page:

 ![Proximity Sensor Schematic](images/wiring-uds.png)

 https://projects.raspberrypi.org/en/projects/physical-computing/13

-### The custom Raspberry Pi Hat
+### Method 2: The custom Raspberry Pi Hat
 (TODO finish later) You need a 3cmx7cm protoboard, a